japila-books/apache-spark-internals/docs/rdd/PairRDDFunctions.md

 You may want to look at the number of partitions from another angle.

-It may often not be important to have a given number of partitions upfront (at RDD creation time upon link:spark-data-sources.adoc[loading data from data sources]), so only "regrouping" the data by key after it is an RDD might be...the key (_pun not intended_).
+It may often not be important to have a given number of partitions upfront (at RDD creation time upon spark-data-sources.md[loading data from data sources]), so only "regrouping" the data by key after it is an RDD might be...the key (_pun not intended_).

 You can use `groupByKey` or another PairRDDFunctions method to have a key in one processing flow.